rlevy/quantitative-inference-spring-2025/assets/syllabus/syllabus_top.markdown

 Slides for Wednesday Feb 19: confidence intervals and hypothesis testing: [with builds](assets/slides/2025-02-19-confidence-intervals-hypothesis-testing-and-Monte-Carlo-with-builds.pdf) and [without builds](assets/slides/2025-02-19-confidence-intervals-hypothesis-testing-and-Monte-Carlo-no-builds.pdf)

-Slides for Monday Feb 24: Monte Carlo: [with builds](assets/slides/2025-02-24-Monte-Carlo-with-builds.pdf) and [without builds](assets/slides/2025-02-24-Monte-Carlo-no-builds.pdf)
+Slides for Monday Feb 24: Monte Carlo: [with builds](assets/slides/2025-02-24-Monte-Carlo-with-builds.pdf) and [without builds](assets/slides/2025-02-24-Monte-Carlo-no-builds.pdf).
+R file from simple Monte Carlo practicum is [here](assets/resources/Monte-Carlo.R).

 Use this initial time to tune your R skills as well!